 A baby kangaroo hops out of his zoo cage and roams into the surrounding city.
 The kangaroo stops at Sylvester Cat's home while Sylvester is hunting for mice with a fishing rod.
 When ...
 See full summary »

-On a cold winter's day, a stray dog is looking for shelter, then finds and sneaks into a cabin with an open fireplace and a cozy bed.
-But he has a stinky rival for occupancy of the cabin - a skunk, (but not Pepe Le Pew).
-The dog and skunk do battle by spraying each other with scents, Pepe with his foul odor, and the dog with perfume.
-Both run outside and dive into a frozen lake to remove the smells, and both catch a cold in the process.
-The sneezing dog and skunk then decide to share the bed in the cabin.
-However, it led to Pepe Le Pew's creation.Written by
+On an extremely cold winter day, a dog is looking for shelter, from the frigid snow on the ground.
+It first tries another dog's house, a bird's nest and even a turtle's shell.
+The dog is thrown out from all three.
+Then it finds and sneaks into a cabin with an open fireplace and a cozy bed.
+But he has a stinky rival for occupancy of the cabin - an unnamed skunk, (but not Pepe Le Pew).
+The dog and skunk combat each other by spraying the other with scents.
+The skunk with his foul odor tail, and the dog with cologne.
+Both run outside and dive into a frozen lake, so the smell doesn't bother its nose and both catch a cold in the process.
+The sneezing dog and skunk then decide to stop fighting and become friends.
+Then they share the bed in the cabin.
+However, this did lead to Pepe Le Pew's creation.Written by

 Kevin McCorry <firstname.lastname@example.org>

 Wellington, (the dog) & unnamed skunk sneezed 13 times, combined.
 Wellington sneezed 11 times & the unnamed skunk sneezed twice.
 11 + 2 = 13.
 See more »

 [after the skunk and Wellington, the dog sneeze extremely hard they stop fighting each other & decide to call a truce.
 Then, in unison and both go to sleep in the skunk's bed]